 Kenneth E. Howe

-Ken is a Senior Vice President Commercial Services at Mascoma Savings Bank.
+Ken is the Chief Commercial Banking Officer at Mascoma Bank.

-He has worked in banking for 29 years, most recently as senior vice president and director of banking services at Lake Sunapee Bank for the Northern Region.
-Ken holds a B.S. in Economics Management from Ithaca College and attended the New England School of Banking at Williams College and the Graduate School of Banking at Boulder, Colorado.
+He has worked in banking for over 30 years in the Upper Valley of Vermont and New Hampshire.
+Ken earned a B.S. in Economics Management from Ithaca College and degrees from the New England School of Banking at Williams College and the Graduate School of Banking at Boulder, Colorado.
 Ken resides in Woodstock VT with his wife and two children.

 Ken is currently active in the Woodstock Rotary Club and has previously served on several nonprofit boards, including the Woodstock Area Chamber of Commerce and Sustainable Woodstock.